In 2018 I collaborated with Verne Lindner on a workshop that used design thinking and universal design concepts to build empathy:

 Empathy, the ability to understand the feelings of another, is an indispensable tool for user experience designers.
 We design better solutions when we understand the human environment of the user while they are using our product: are they relaxed, under stress, working with physical or cognitive impairments?

 I’m a user experience designer, and I love it.
 I get to listen to people’s stories, then develop solutions that meet their goals.
 But my path could have been smoother — UX is a broad topic, and even though I was very excited about it, it was hard to know which aspect to focus on in the beginning.
-Out of all the books, articles, and videos I read, none was more helpful to my education than getting engaged with Portland’s design community.
+None of the books or articles I read was more helpful to my education than getting engaged with Portland’s design community.
 Going to meetups, asking for informational interviews, and spending time with peers and mentors in the industry helped me learn why user experience design was important to me, and how I should shape my future career.

 I recap an event from AIGA’s Career Tools series where Duane King talked about transforming work he created during a sabbatical into a profitable venture.
 Here’s an excerpt: